Malcolm Brogdon

-Malcolm Moses Adams Brogdon (born December 11, 1992) is an American professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
+Malcolm Moses Brogdon (born December 11, 1992) is an American former professional basketball player who played in the National Basketball Association for nine seasons.
 He played college basketball for the Virginia Cavaliers under Tony Bennett.

-As a senior in 2015–16, he was a consensus first-team All-American.
+As a senior in 2015–16, Brogdon was a consensus first-team All-American.
 He was also named the Atlantic Coast Conference (ACC) Player of the Year and Defensive Player of the Year, becoming the first player in conference history to earn both honors in the same season.

-He was selected in the second round of the 2016 NBA draft by the Bucks with the 36th overall pick.
+Brogdon was selected in the second round of the 2016 NBA draft by the Milwaukee Bucks with the 36th overall pick.
 He went on to win the NBA Rookie of the Year Award, becoming the first second-round pick in the NBA to win the award since 1965.
 In 2019, Brogdon became the eighth player in NBA history to achieve a 50–40–90 season.
+He also played for the Indiana Pacers, Boston Celtics, Portland Trail Blazers, and Washington Wizards.
+Brogdon was the 2023 NBA Sixth Man of the Year.

 College career

 Brogdon, a top 100 recruit, committed to Virginia over offers from Arkansas, Georgia, and Notre Dame.

-He redshirted his sophomore year after suffering a serious foot injury the prior season.
+Brogdon redshirted his sophomore year after suffering a serious foot injury the prior season.
 He was known as one of the top contributors to the team's successful 2013–14 and 2014–15 seasons.
 In the 2013–14 season, Brogdon averaged 12.7 points, 5.4 rebounds, and 2.7 assists per game.
 In 2014–15, he was named as a consensus second-team All-American, as well as the first-team All-ACC and ACC Co-Defensive Player of the Year.

 As a senior at Virginia in 2015–16, Brogdon was named to the 35-man midseason watchlist for the Naismith Trophy, and earned numerous prestigious awards, including ACC Player of the Year, ACC Defensive Player of the Year, first-team All-American, and a finalist for the Naismith Award.
-Brogdon graduated from Virginia with a bachelor's degree in history and a master's degree in public policy.
+Brogdon graduated from Virginia with a B.A. degree in history in 2015 and an M.P.P. degree in 2016.
 His college jersey number, 15, was retired on February 20, 2017.